munificent/craftinginterpreters/book/chunks-of-bytecode.md

 >
 > <cite>Donald Knuth</cite>

-We already have ourselves a complete implementation of Lox in jlox, so why isn't the book over yet?
+We already have ourselves a complete implementation of Lox with jlox, so why isn't the book over yet?
 Part of this is because jlox relies on the <span name="metal">JVM</span> to do lots of things for us.
-If we want to understand how an interpreter works all the way down to the metal, we need to build those service and structures ourselves.
+If we want to understand how an interpreter works all the way down to the metal, we need to build those bits and pieces ourselves.

 <aside name="metal">